B987352101_O1995.pdf

 the greatest traveller of ail the chiefs who came at the time

-stay.
+to stay.

 of the Fleet.

-name means
+His name means Tamatea-Who-Travelled-

 All-Over-The-Land.